openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 TBD (ML-KEM-768+ECDH-brainpoolP256r1)     | ML-KEM-768   |  brainpoolP256r1
 TBD (ML-KEM-1024+ECDH-brainpoolP384r1)    | ML-KEM-1024  |  brainpoolP384r1

-The ML-KEM+ECDH composite public-key encryption schemes are built according to the following principal design:
+The ML-KEM + ECDH composite public-key encryption schemes are built according to the following principal design:

  - The ML-KEM encapsulation algorithm is invoked to create an ML-KEM ciphertext together with an ML-KEM symmetric key share.